-Supervisors: Dr Lee Bryant and Dr Thomas Kjeldsen
+Supervisors: Dr Lee Bryant, Dr Thomas Kjeldsen and Prof Wesaal Khan

 Olivia is a PhD Student on the WISE CDT based at the University of Bath in the Department of Architecture and Civil Engineering.
 She is part of both the Water, Environment and Infrastructure Resilience (WEIR) research group and the Water Innovation and Research Centre (WIRC).

 Olivia studied Geography under an Open Scholarship at Aberystwyth University and gained a First Class (Honours) BSc.
 Her dissertation developed a risk map of malaria risk in The Gambia, and is the source of her interest in waterborne diseases and natural hazards.
 During her third year, Olivia studied for a term at UNIS in Svalbard in the Arctic.
 Her post-graduate study was a Master of Research in The Science of Natural Hazards at the University of Bristol.
 Fieldwork included studying the natural hazards in Guatemala, followed by research in Ecuador for her dissertation on volcano risk at Cotopaxi Volcano.
 The data collected during this research formed the basis of a paper published by her supervisors Dr Ryerson Christie and Dr Joachim Gottsmann (University of Bristol).

 Since graduating from Bristol she has gained further experience by working on the Apolline Project, a multi-disciplinary research project in Naples, looking at volcanic deposits and four months spent as a Research Assistant at the Centre of Exchange and Research in Volcanology at the University of Colima, Mexico undertaking data collection, analysis and report writing on volcanoes in the region.